alexlawrence/declarative/README.md

 });
 ```

-Although this code actually works it is not reusable because it is tightly coupled to specific elements (= configuration).
+Although this code actually works it is not reusable because it is tightly coupled to specific elements.
-This coupling can be eliminated by separating the different concerns as followed:
+This coupling can be eliminated by separating the different concerns as follows:

 ```javascript
 var countCharacters = function(input, counter) {